How to handle tables

 Screen reader handling

-For screen reader users, headings offer a lot of special functionalities.
+For desktop screen reader users, tables offer a lot of special functionalities.
 Here follows a quick nomination of the most important features.
 Besides this, check out How to read websites using a desktop screen reader.

 T: jump to next table